WofiOMG/Augustus-Wiki/src/content/docs/fun/mlg.md

----
+# MLG
-title: MLG
+MLG (Fun Module):
-description: This is very fun
----
-Enabling this makes your screen flash in rainbow colors loud MLG Music will play and Random MLG Gifs and Hitmarker will Appear if you start hitting people
+Makes your screen flash rainbow colors with some music playing, creating a fun visual and audio effect.
+Warning: This effect can hurt your eyes or cause discomfort, especially if you are sensitive to flashing lights.
+Use with caution.